shinnosukeono/shinnosukeono.github.io/content/post/have-you-met-julia-yet/index.md

 ## Meet Julia

-This is where I want to introdice `Julia`, which is still young.
+This is where I want to introduce `Julia`, which is still young.
 Actually, looking at the date on the post, it's 10 years exactly tomorrow!
 And that is a lot younger than `python`, which is approaching it's 31<sup>st</sup> birthday very soon.

-That early announcement sounded so intriguing to me, but I wasn't prepared to spend a lot of time learning about a language that had yet to mature and suggest it would be around long-term.
+That early announcement sounded so intriguing to me, but I wasn't prepared to spend a lot of time learning about a language that had yet to mature and show that it would be around long-term.
 However, I must admit that I forgot about it for many years as `python` did such a good job of filling all the holes in my daily workflow.

 Recently I picked up an old computer and logged in looking for some old files and saw the icon on the desktop for `Julia`.